bruce-hill/bb/README.md

 a command.
 Pressing `Ctrl-c` will cause `bb` to exit with a failure status and without printing anything.

+More information about usage can also be found by running `man bb` after installing.

 ## bb's Philosophy

 The core idea behind `bb` is that `bb` is a file **browser**, not a file